-By chance, Strudwick was introducing taekwondo into training at Manchester United's Academy just as Ibrahimovic arrived at the club from PSG last summer.
-Andrew Deer, a former European Championship bronze medallist, was brought in to teach United's youngsters kicks, jumps and spins.
+Strudwick introduced taekwondo into training at Manchester United's Academy just as Ibrahimovic arrived at the club from PSG in the summer of 2017.
+It was part of a mixed sports policy and Andrew Deer, a former European Championship bronze medallist in taekwondo, came in to teach kicks, jumps and spins.

-“It was great for footwork, balance and agility,” Strudwick told TGG.
+“It was great for footwork, balance and agility,” Strudwick added.
 “For us, it's all about increasing the bandwidth of movement of our players and there was a really nice transfer of skills between the sports.